datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ### Pull Requests quiz

 {choose-answers: 4}
 ?
-When you fork a repository what happens ?
+When you fork a repository, what happens?

-C) You make a copy of the repository on your Github account
+C) You make a copy of the repository on your GitHub account
+C) You make a copy of someone else's repository on your GitHub account
 o) You make a copy of the repository on rstudio.cloud
-o) You make a copy of the repository on the other user's Github account
+o) You make a copy of the repository on the other user's GitHub account
-o) You push your changes to the other user's Github account
+o) You push your changes to the other user's GitHub account
-o) You send a request for a change to the other user's Github account
+o) You send a request for a change to the other user's GitHub account
-o) You commit your changes to the other user's Github account
+o) You commit your changes to the other user's GitHub account

 {choose-answers: 4}
 ?
 Why is it called a "pull request"?

 C) You are asking the other user to "pull" your changes into their code
+C) You are requesting that someone else pull the changes you've make into their code
 o) You are pulling changes from the other user into your code
 o) You are pushing changes from the other user into your code
-o) You are pulling their code off of Github
+o) You are pulling their code off of GitHub
-o) You are asking the other user to push their code to your Github account
+o) You are asking the other user to push their code to your GitHub account
 o) You are asking the other user to pull your account into theirs

 {choose-answers: 4}
 ?
 What is the difference between forking and cloning a repo ?

 C) Forking the repo makes a new copy of the repo under your account, cloning makes a copy that points to the original repo
-o) Cloning the repo makes a new copy of the repo under your account, forking makes a copy that points to the original repo
+m) Cloning the repo makes a new copy of the repo under your account, forking makes a copy that points to the original repo
 o) Cloning a repo requires you to change the code, but forking does not.
 o) Forking a repo requires you to change the code, but cloning does not.
 o) Cloning the repo is what you do when working offline, forking is what you do when you are online.
 o) Forking the repo lets you see all the changes the other user made, cloning doesn't.

 {choose-answers: 4}
 ?
 When is your change incorporated into the other person's code?

 C) When they merge the pull request
+C) After a pull request is merged
 o) When you fork the repo
 o) When you push your changes to your fork
 o) When you send your pull request